So by now most of you will have already read a tonne of travel hacks on how to bag cheap flights, and compare deals online.

 Of course these are just few.

-Sign up for a free walking tour, your guides will be full of local knowledge on where the best free (or cheap) spots are to eat, best times to visit X location and other local recommendations.
+Sign up for a free walking tour (such as Sandemanns free walking tours) your guides will be full of local knowledge on where the best free (or cheap) spots are to eat, along with other local recommendations.

 You’re welcome. 😀